shrichris/blog_gh/_posts/2023-02-09-jekyll-notes.markdown

 Jekyll is a Ruby gem and requires ruby and gem to be installed.

 {% highlight console %}

-ruby-v
-gem -v
 gem install jekyll bundler
-jekyll -v

 {% endhighlight %}

 # Create and serve a new Jekyll site on your local machine

 {% highlight console %}
 jekyll new new-site
 cd new-site
 bundle exec jekyll serve
 {% endhighlight %}

-bundle exec is required the very forst time.
-Sunsequntly use jekyll server.
+bundle exec is required when configuration changes need to be aplied.

+For changes to content the following is sufficient.
+{% highlight console %}
+jekyll serve
+{% endhighlight %}

 # Managing Draft posts